TheMixas/TheMixas/README.md

 # Hey, I'm Gustas 👋

 Software Engineering student at Swansea University (BSc Hons, 2024–2027).
-I like building things from the ground up - no black boxes, just code.

 ## What I'm working on